RedKenrok/webapp-toaln/README.md

 ## Future ideas

 - Split translations up in separate CSV files so not all are added into the JS bundle.
+- Add export and import functions so users can easily change over to another device.
+It should only include historic data and some settings.
+Not API secrets!
 - Have any more suggestions?
-Feel free to create an issue.
+Feel free to create a pull request.

 ## Scrapped ideas